Group test: Child seats for cycles

-A front or rear seat is the simplest and cheapest way to carry a preschool passenger.
+A front or rear seat is the simplest and cheapest way to carry a preschool passenger on your bike.
 Ed Shoote and son Orrin test four

 There are so many child seats on the market that choosing the right one can be daunting.
 As well as looking at the age and weight range, you need to consider your bike compatibility and what you’ll use it for most of the time.